-To receive credit in a class, a student must attend at least 90 percent of the days the class is offered.
-A student who attends at least 75 percent but fewer than 90 percent of the days the class is offered may receive credit for the class if he or she completes a plan, approved by the principal that allows the student to fulfill the instructional requirements for the class.
+To receive credit or a final grade in a class, a student must attend at least 90 percent of the days the class is offered.
+A student who attends at least 75 percent but fewer than 90 percent of the days the class is offered may receive credit or a final grade if he or she completes a plan, approved by the principal, that allows the student to fulfill the instructional requirements for the class.
 If a student is involved in a criminal or juvenile court proceeding, the judge presiding over the case must also approve the plan before the student receives credit or a final grade.

 If a student attends less than 75 percent of the days a class is offered or has not completed principal-approved plan, then the attendance review committee will determine whether there are extenuating circumstances for the absences and how the student can regain credit or a final grade.
-See policy FEC for more information.
+[See policy FEC for more information.]

-All absences, excused or unexcused, may be held against a student's attendance requirement.
+With the exception of absences due to serious or life-threatening illness or related treatment, all absences, excused or unexcused, may be held against a student's attendance requirement.
 To determine whether there were extenuating circumstances for any absences, the committee will use the following guidelines:

-- If makeup work is completed, absences listed under Exemptions to Compulsory Attendance will be considered extenuating circumstances. - A transfer or migrant student incurs absences only after he or she has enrolled in the district.

-- Absences incurred due to the student's participation in approved extracurricular activities will be considered by the attendance committee as extenuating circumstances if the student makes up the work missed in each class. - The committee will consider the acceptability and authenticity of documented reasons for the student's absences. - The committee will consider whether the student or student's parent had any control over the absences. - The committee will consider the extent to which the student has completed all assignments, mastered the essential knowledge and skills, and maintained passing grades in the course or subject. - The student or parent will be given an opportunity to present any information to the committee about the absences and discuss ways to earn or regain credit or a final grade.
+- If makeup work is completed, absences listed under Compulsory Attendance-Exemptions on page 19 will be considered extenuating circumstances. - A transfer or migrant student incurs absences only after he or she has enrolled in the district. - The committee will consider the acceptability and authenticity of documented reasons for the student's absences. - The committee will consider whether the student or student's parent had any control over the absences. - The committee will consider the extent to which the student has completed all assignments, mastered the essential knowledge and skills, and maintained passing grades in the course or subject. - The student or parent will be given an opportunity to present any information to the committee about the absences and discuss ways to earn or regain credit or a final grade.